Year 7 & 8 Curriculum

 Junior Phase Team

-One of the academic subjects that is taught in House groups lies in the centre of our curriculum.
-Inter-D Units draw on the experiences of primary school education with its emphasis on trans-disciplinary inquiry.
-It also builds on all the other subject areas as a central place where literacy, language, mathematics, technology, science, the individuals and societies and the arts can meet.
-We picture Inter-D as core in the centre of our curriculum with bridges to all the other subjects giving them a joint, as well as individual meaning.
+‘Island Learning’ is an academic subject that is taught in House groups and lies at the centre of our curriculum.
+It encourages students to make connection between their subjects and the real world.
+We picture these Island Learning units as being at the heart of our curriculum with bridges to all the other subjects giving them a joint, as well as individual meaning.

 - Languages – Chinese, French, and Spanish – Curriculum choices for languages other than English